 Medical marijuana is legal in Arizona, but that doesn’t mean it’s always legal to drive around with the drug in your system.
-Arizona’s driving under the influence (DUI) laws applies to alcohol and drugs – including legal medicinal marijuana in some situations.
-If you find yourself at an Arizona police department facing DUI charges for marijuana, contact The Law Offices of John Phebus as soon as possible.
+Glendale, Arizona’s driving under the influence (DUI) laws applies to alcohol and drugs – including legal medicinal marijuana in some situations.
+If you find yourself at an Arizona police department facing DUI charges for marijuana, contact The Law Offices of John Phebus Criminal and Personal Injury Lawyer as soon as possible.
 Our Glendale marijuana DUI lawyers can provide aggressive representation to protect your rights and best interests after a marijuana-related DUI charge.

 The status of marijuana as a legal drug for medicinal purposes in Arizona makes the state’s DUI laws fuzzy.
 DUI laws prohibit all drivers from operating motor vehicles with any illegal drug in their systems.
 Since 2010, the Arizona Medical Marijuana Act has made marijuana legal for purchase and consumption for qualified individuals.
 This means that sometimes it’s legal to operate a vehicle with marijuana in your system if you do so within the confines of the law.